A Hood Reader Event: Spring Reset at Restoration Yard

 Across the evening, that core edit will be layered with pop ups, tastings and short masterclasses woven throughout the space.

-Sweet and savoury sampling will run throughout, giving you the chance to discover new favourites as you browse.
-You can dip into a masterclass, pause for a glass, try something new and circle back for a second look.
+So on the evening you can dip into a masterclass, pause for a glass, try something new and circle back for a second look.
 Structured enough to feel curated, relaxed enough to feel like your own night out.

 Tickets